An Old New Card

 Upsides of the Discover It Business card:

 - Just as with the Discover It Miles personal card, the “Miles” (which are really points) are earned at a 1.5% rate for any purchase.
-That 1.5% rate is doubled after year 1, (or 12 months), making it 3% total.
+The points earned at 1.5x in the first year (or 12 months), are matched (doubled) thus making it 3% card.

 - The “Miles” earned are versatle: they can be redeemed for flights, travel or cashed out and sent to a linked bank account.
 Per Discover’s terms and conditions: “Starting at 1 Mile, you can redeem for cash as a electronic deposit to your bank account or for a credit for Travel Purchases on your statement made within in last 180 days.
 Travel Purchases include airline tickets, hotel rooms, car rentals, travel agents, online travel sites and commuter transportation.
 Redemption may not be available for approximately 24-48 hours if your card is reported lost or stolen.”